JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_extensions.md

 Several tooling features are available to help configure bean class extension points in `plugin.xml`.

 Properties annotated with [`@RequiredElement`](upsource:///platform/extensions/src/com/intellij/openapi/extensions/RequiredElement.java) are inserted automatically and validated (2019.3 and later).
+If the given property is allowed to have an explicit empty value, set `allowEmpty` to `true` (2020.3 and later).

 Property names matching the following list will resolve to FQN:
 - `implementation`